-Mrs. Pond, her 20-year old daughter Amy and Amy's 1-year old son Rory live together.
-Mrs. Pond plans to file a tax return for the current year and will claim her daughter Amy as a tax dependent.
-Rory will be claimed by his father who lives in another state.
-(See Example #8 for Rory's budget group)
+The customer, her 20-year old daughter and the daughter's 1-year old son live together.
+The customer plans to file a tax return for the current year and will claim her daughter as a tax dependent.
+The daughter's son will be claimed by his father who lives in another state.
+(See Example #8 for the daughter's son's budget group)

-The Budget Group for Includes Amy (self)Mrs. Pond (taxpayer claiming her)
+The Budget Group for Includes

+Daughter • Self

+Daughter's mother (taxpayer claiming her)